-During the early days vinegar and salt were used in cooking to prolong or preserve the longevity of the meat.
-Then Filipinos discovered soy sauce and replaced the salt with it.
-I also add some fish sauce.
-You’ll be surprise that there are endless variations of this dish since there are more than 7,000 plus islands in the Philippines.
+During the early days, vinegar and salt were used in cooking to prolong or preserve the longevity of meat.
+Then Filipinos discovered soy sauce and replaced salt with it.
+I also add some fish sauce when making this dish.
+You’ll be surprise that there are endless variations of this dish since there are 7,000 plus islands in the Philippines.

-Some people like their meat tender and not fried.
-I like it somewhat fried and crispy.
-That’s the reason why after browning the pork I don’t simmer it with the sauce.
-The traditional way is after browning the pork it is mixed and simmered with the sauce until sauce is reduced.
+Some people like their meat tender and not fried but I like mine somewhat fried and crispy.
+That’s the reason why after browning the pork, I don’t simmer it with the sauce.
+The traditional way is after browning pork, it is mixed and simmered with the sauce until sauce is reduced.
 Again, there is nothing wrong with tweaking this pork adobo recipe to your liking.

 How to make Pork Adobo

-Pork adobo and pancit are the two Filipino dishes popular among non-Filipinos.
+Adobo and pancit are the two Filipino dishes popular among non-Filipinos.
 This recipe is so simple and easy to make.
 Watch my video and make it today.
 Magluto na tayo!

 - 1 pound pork (country ribs, pork belly, pork shoulder) cut in large cubes